 Similar to standard pet insurance, pet insurance for rabbits covers unexpected visits to the vet that are subject to the insurance plan you pay for.
-Examples of items that may be covered for your rabbit include accidents, illnesses, examinations, lab fees, prescriptions, x-rays, hospitalization and more.
+Items that may be covered for your rabbit include accidents, illnesses, examinations, lab fees, prescriptions, x-rays, hospitalization, and more.

-Rabbits require care that is different from dogs and cats, so a specialized vet may be required, which could increase your vet care bill.
-Rabbit pet insurance gives you peace of mind knowing that if something bad happens to your bunny, you won’t be left paying a gigantic bill from the vet alone.
+Rabbits require care that’s different from dogs and cats, so you may need a specialized vet, likely increasing your vet care bill.
+Rabbit pet insurance gives you peace of mind knowing that if something bad happens to your bunny, you won’t be left paying a gigantic vet bill.
 Instead, you can focus on being with your rabbit and giving them the love they need.

 |Pets Plus Us|

-According to Nationwide, the most common claims submitted for rabbits include the following:
+According to Nationwide, the most common claims submitted for rabbits include:

 - Ileus – when the bowel is unable to work normally and move waste out of the body through the intestine